Levintsky/ML-tutorial/DL/Basics.md

 		- Insight: find weight w s.t. reconstruction error is minimized; also tried on shallow features such as SIFT, HOG, LBP;\
 			<img src = '/DL/images/dynamic-system/invert-cnn.png' width = '400'>
 		- Operator: conv + upsample, padding with 0 and keep the value of top-left in a 2 x 2;
-- Arora, S.; Liang, Y.; and Ma, T. Why are deep nets reversible: A simple theory, with implications for training.
+- S Arora, Y Liang, and T Ma.
+Why are deep nets reversible: A simple theory, with implications for training.
 ICLR-Workshop'16
 - Gilbert, A. C.; Zhang, Y.; Lee, K.; Zhang, Y.; and Lee, H. Towards understanding the invertibility of convolutional neural networks.
 IJCAI'17
 	- Theoretical connection between compressive sensing and neural network;
 	- Model-based CS, MB-RIP; assume higher dimension observation and Gaussian kernel;